leandrosardi/pampa/README.md

 6. Alert Notifications to the User when a Worker is Not Being Announced
 	- track the average delay between annoucnements, in order to suggest the optimal value.
   - show time charts of the delays between announcements.

+## 7. Dependencies

+The logo has been taken from [here](https://www.shareicon.net/lines-circles-endpoints-nodes-658150).